Volunteer Courtesy Trail Patrol

 Nature of Work

 Volunteers in this capacity will be responsible for patrolling the White Pine Trail, East Trails and South Kent Trails.
 Duties will include providing assistance to citizens on the on the trails, reporting acts of crime, and trail damage.
-Volunteers prevent crime by being a visible representative of the Kent County Sheriff Department.
+Volunteers prevent crime by being a visible representative of the Kent County Sheriff's Office.

 Volunteers will not intervene in any type of apprehension or dispute between individuals.

-- Must fill out a Sheriff Department Volunteer Application
+- Must fill out a Sheriff's Office Volunteer Application

 - Must be eighteen years of age or older.